kmules1/kmules1.github.io/ecumene/classes.md

 Legend:
 - **Common**: Openly available.
 People think they know what you do.
 - **Uncommon**: *Discuss with GM*.
-Misunderstood by society.
+May be misunderstood or mistrusted.
 - **Rare**: *Need GM Approval*.
 Likely to provoke fear and/or hatred.
 - **Unavailable**: *Need GM Approval*.
-Otherwise incompatible with the setting, will need an explanation crafted in order to integrate this.
+Generally incompatible with the setting, will need an explanation crafted in order to integrate this.